 - Draws, paints, cuts, and glues, developing fine motor skills.

 - Practices writing letters and names.

 - Practice Writing Your Child’s Name in Creative Ways: Use sidewalk chalk, paints, a stick in the dirt, or write on a steamy window.

 - Arts and Crafts: The more your child draws, glues and paints, the stronger his hands will be.
 Preschoolers love to glue and cut anything from googly eyes and shapes to pictures from magazines.

 - Write Letters and Cards: Your child can help you write a letter or card to someone.
 She can decorate it and help you decide what to write.
 She can even hold your hand as you write some of the words (particularly, her name) or add her own “note” or picture to a card you write.

 - Cut things!: Guide your child in cutting out different shapes from paper, felt or another materiel.
-She can also cut objects such as plastic straws or lines on wrapping paper.
-The cutting doesn’t have to be perfect -- it’s just exercise for her hand!
+He can also cut objects such as plastic straws or lines on wrapping paper.
+The cutting doesn’t have to be perfect — it’s just exercise for his hand!